International student tour: Grand Canyon

 Blackheath area in Blue Mountains National Park

-Experience this magnificent rainforest environment in the Blue Mountains National Park.
+Experience this magnificent rainforest environment in Blue Mountains National Park.
 Descend into a special slot canyon, past creeks and waterfalls, and learn about local wildlife along the way.

 - Grand Canyon track, Blackheath area